-In dogs; Ehrlichiacanis, Ehrlichia chaffeensis and Ehrlichiaristiciiatypicalis are the causative agents of monocyticehrlichiosis, transmitted by Rhipicephalus sanguineous ticks, may also be seen with other tickborne agents.
-Ehrlichiaewingii, Ehrlichiaequi, Ehrlichiaphagocytophila and the human granulocytic ehrlichiosis agent are thrombocyticehrlichiosis agents.
-Ehrlichia platys causes thrombocyticehrlichiosis in dogs.
-Although ocular findings are common with Ehrlichiacanis, they may not be seen in all patients.
-Common ocular findings include conjunctival and episcleral hyperemia, miosis, aqueous flare, hypopion, keratic precipitates, hyphema, synechiae and hypotony unilateral/bilateral anterior uveitis.
+In dogs; Ehrlichia canis, Ehrlichia chaffeensis, and Ehrlichia risticii atypicalis are the causative agents of monocyticehrlichiosis, transmitted by Rhipicephalus sanguineous ticks, may also be seen with other tick-borne agents.
+Ehrlichia ewingii, Ehrlichia equi, Ehrlichia phagocytophila and the human granulocytic ehrlichiosis agent are thrombocytic ehrlichiosis agents.
+Ehrlichia platys causes thrombocytic ehrlichiosis in dogs.
+Although ocular findings are common with Ehrlichia canis, they may not be seen in all patients.
+Common ocular findings include conjunctival and episcleral hyperemia, miosis, aqueous flare, hypopion, keratic precipitates, hyphema, synechiae, and hypotony with unilateral/bilateral anterior uveitis.
 One or more of these findings may occur simultaneously.
-Glaucoma may occur as a result of anterior uveitis.
-Posterior segment inflammation may present as chorioretinitis, severe retinal detachment, retinal hemorrhages and optic neuritis.
-Inflammatory perivascular retinal infiltrates, retinal hemorrhages and necrotizingscleritis may develop.
-In a study of 88 dogs with Ehrlichiacanis, uveitis alone (iridocyclitis, posterior uveitis and panuveitis) was found in 63, and uveitis and secondary glaucoma in 22.
-Crusty eye (45.4%), episcleral congestion (69.3%), ciliary redness (28.4%), corneal edema (61.3%), keratic precipitate (18.1%), aqueous flare (22.7%), hyphema (10.2%), iris edema (36.3%), rubeosisiridis (25%), iris pigmentation and retinal detachment (11.3%), retinal vascular folds (27.2%), hemorrhages (12.5%) and retinal hyperreflexia (9%) have been reported.
+Glaucoma may develop as a result of anterior uveitis.
+Posterior segment inflammation may present as chorioretinitis, severe retinal detachment, retinal hemorrhages, and optic neuritis.
+Inflammatory perivascular retinal infiltrates, retinal hemorrhages, and necrotizing scleritis may develop.
+Among 88 dogs diagnosed with Ehrlichia canis, uveitis alone was identified in 63 dogs, whereas 22 showed both uveitis and secondary glaucoma.
+Crusty eye (45.4%), episcleral congestion (69.3%), ciliary redness (28.4%), corneal edema (61.3%), keratic precipitate (18.1%), aqueous flare (22.7%), hyphema (10.2%), iris edema (36.3%), rubeosisiridis (25%), iris pigmentation and retinal detachment (11.3%), retinal vascular folds (27.2%), hemorrhages (12.5%), and retinal hyperreflexia (9%) have been reported.27

-In a retrospective study of 90 dogs with Ehrlichiacanis, ocular findings were observed along with other clinical signs, but only ocular findings were noted in 30 dogs.
-The most common findings were unilateral (22/90) or bilateral (68/90) uveitis classified as anterior (58, 64.5%), posterior (8, 8.9%) and panuveitis (24, 26.6%).
-Corneal ulcer (12/90,

-13.3%), necrotizing scleritis (10/90, 11.1%), decreased tear production (8/90, 8.9%) and orbital cellulitis (3/90, 3.3%) were also noted.
+In a retrospective study of 90 dogs with Ehrlichia canis, ocular signs were present alongside other clinical findings in most cases, while 30 dogs exhibited ocular signs exclusively.
+The most common findings were unilateral (22/90) or bilateral (68/90) uveitis classified as anterior (58, 64.5%), posterior (8, 8.9%), and panuveitis (24, 26.6%).
+Corneal ulcer decreased tear production (8/90, 8.9%), and orbital cellulitis (3/90, 3.3%) were also noted.
 Due to its negative effect on tear production, it causes corneal dryness and secondary bacterial infections.
 As a result, deep corneal ulcers can occur.